\1\n

 Tips for Writing Custom Templates

 Writing your own Mad Lib templates is straightforward.
 Start with a short narrative (3-5 sentences) about any topic.
 Then identify 10-15 words that can be replaced with blanks.
-Choose words whose substitution will create the most humor: key nouns, descriptive adjectives, pivotal verbs, and names.
+Choose words whose substitution will create the most humor: key nouns, descriptive adjectives, important verbs, and names.

 Use square brackets with the part of speech inside: [noun], [verb], [adjective], [adverb], [name], [place], [number], [color], [animal], [food].
 The generator automatically detects these placeholders and creates input fields for each one.